Biden blocks sale of US Steel to Japan's Nippon Steel – DW – 01/03/2025

 Japanese Prime Minister Shigeru Ishiba had urged Biden to approve the merger in a November letter, Reuters reported.

 Biden had previously been vocal about his intention to keep US steel domestically owned and run.
-President-elect Donald Trump has also vowed to block a foreign takeover of the US firm once he takes office.
+President-elect Donald Trump, who should take office following his January 20 inauguration, has also vowed to block a foreign takeover of the US firm once he takes office.

 Japan is a key US ally in the turbulent Indo-Pacific region, as both countries strive to counter China's growing economic and military rise, as well as threats from North Korea.